MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Round Breast Implant

 Round breast implants are the most common breast implant shape.
 There are four different types of projection with round implants, which can influence the volume, upper pole fullness, cleavage, and overall shape.
-Round implants create more fullness at the top of the breasts and are suitable if you want to correct sagging for a fuller appearance.
+Round implants create more fullness at the top of the breasts and are suitable if you want to correct descending breasts for a fuller appearance.

 Teardrop Breast Implant